Learning Outcomes

 SQE2 Syllabus

-For SQE2, you are required to understand how to deliver written reports that integrate risk analysis and ethical considerations.
-In your exam preparation, pay particular attention to:
+For SQE2, you are required to understand how to deliver written reports that integrate risk analysis and ethical considerations, with a focus on the following syllabus points:

 Test Your Knowledge